kayiwa/libdevdocs/source/commandline.rst

 	ls [options][location]

 The square brackets above are optional.
-Here are more examples.
+Here is an example with the echo of the results shown.

 .. code::